Rules

-defining, among other things, the rules for concluding contracts through the Store, containing the most important information about the Seller, the Store, and consumer rights
+specifying, among others, the rules for concluding contracts through the Store, containing the most important information about the Seller, the Store, and consumer rights

 TABLE OF CONTENTS